 Starring Vicky McClure and Martin Compston, the long-running BBC crime drama Line of Duty centres around the AC-12 police unit, a department in which officers investigate corruption within their own force and uncover any dodgy goings on.
 But is Line of Duty based on a true story?

-As the Telegraph reported in 2017, Line of Duty is a fictional TV series, and the show "does not... lift directly from real cases."
-I have reached out to the BBC for comment on if that is also the case for series five and will update you right away once any new information becomes available.
-According to the Express, AC-12 is a fictional unit, however there are several real anti-corruption police units based around the UK.
+As the Express reports, Line of Duty is a fictional TV series.
+However, elements of the show’s Anti-Corruption Unit 12 are inspired by existing police departments based around the UK.
 A real-life equivalent to Line of Duty's AC-12 unit can be found within the London Metropolitan Police force, which has its very own anti-corruption department known as the Directorate of Professional Standards (DOS).
 This particular unit was previously known as the "ghost squad" and officially called A10, before receiving a name-change to CIB1, and later CIB2.

 "I think it’s important to be as close to the right procedures as possible.
-The starting point is with our advisers and I always get excited if we can use something I haven’t seen in any other series."
+The starting point is with our advisers and I always get excited if we can use something I haven’t seen in any other series,” Mercurio explained.

 As the Mirror reports, a real life police officer, known only as John, has advised show-makers since Line of Duty’s second season.
 Outlining his experience working on the BBC drama, he revealed that “day-to-day” aspects of his profession can be found throughout the series.

 “The job can be a lot more complex and time-consuming than we’re sometimes able to show in the series, but I’ve spoken to officers of various forces and ranks, and they recognise the fundamentals of day-to-day policing are there,” he told the Independent.